About sleep problems and solutions in children and teenagers

 It’s a good idea to talk with your child’s GP if your child has sleep problems and a chronic condition.

-If there’s a quick and easy answer to your child’s worry, you can deal with it straight away.
+You can deal with some worries straight away.
 For example, ‘Yes, you can have Isla over to play on the weekend even though Grandma is staying with us’.

 Getting help for sleep problems in children and teenagers